jbubriski/Encryptamajig/README.md

 ## But Why?

 > **"But John, there are so many encryption examples on the 'Net, why do we need another?
-Can't I just role my own?"**
+Can't I just roll my own?"**

 When you look at encryption examples online many are verbose, misleading, outdated, or **flat out insecure**.
 By creating this project I hope to provide a single resource that myself and others can use to incoporate encryption into their .NET projects.